 Free-style skydiving but only in foreign exotic locales?

 Nope.
-Face it, the only thing you know a lot about is kids.
+Face it, you’re a parent at a cocktail party.
+Tthe only thing you know a lot about is kids.
 It’s a subject you study hands-on daily from 6:30 a.m. when they begin singing the song of their people until the last “shhhhh” you whisper over the baby monitor at night.
 The sad truth: not everyone wants to know how many teeth little Jimmy has and that Trudy has finally managed to potty by herself although she still calls you in to “do the paperwork.”

 There are people who don’t mind the tales of your children’s conquests and will even spend 20 minutes looking at baby photos with you.
 Who are these people?
 That’s easy – other parents.

 How do you tell who is open to stories about your latest playdate at the science museum where your son asked a pregnant woman how the baby got into her belly?
 There are five simple ways:

 1. Use your sense of smell.